isomerpages/govtech-gobusiness/_FAQ/1b-rescinding.md

 #### **6. Why is there a need to further tighten headcounts even though I am an essential firm?
 I have already submitted my company’s plans/manpower requirements.**
 The Multi-Ministry Taskforce announced on 14 April 2020 that there will be a further tightening of the list of companies that are permitted to operate during the Circuit Breaker period to reduce the number of on-site workers and minimise people movement.

 Companies that continue to operate during this period should use the minimum number of employees required.
-You will be required to submit details of your essential manpower at <a href="https://go.gov.sg/essentialworkers" target="_blank">Essential Employees/Workers Registration</a> from 19 April.
+You will be required to submit details of your essential manpower at <a href="https://go.gov.sg/essentialworkers" target="_blank">Registration of Essential Manpower</a> from 19 April.

 #### **7. I heard that there are some companies who have received a rescind notification.
 If I have not received such notification, am I still allowed to operate?
 Are there any guidelines I should adhere to?**
 Yes.
 Companies which have not received any further notification to suspend their operations are allowed to continue operations, if they had earlier received an exemption from suspension of activities.